-I am a qualified and experienced BACP accredited counsellor, supervisor and systemic practitioner working in private practice in South London.
+I am a qualified and experienced BACP accredited counsellor, supervisor and systemic practitioner working in private practice in South East London.

 I provide counselling for individuals, couples and families, facilitate individual and group supervision for therapists and run reflective support groups.

 My background spans across the NHS, charity sectors, schools and private practice where I’ve developed significant experience in the provision of therapeutic counselling and supervision supporting those facing a wide range of challenges including;